swuecho/WebService_MerriamWebster/README.md

 ## audio\_url

-the audio uri of the query word
+the audio url of the query word

 # AUTHOR